MicrosoftDocs/sql-docs/docs/relational-databases/errors-events/mssqlserver-701-database-engine-error.md

 - Review the System Event and look for memory related errors (e.g. low virtual memory).
 Review the Application Event log for application-related memory issues.
 - Address any code or configuration issues for less critical applications or services to reduce their memory usage.
-- If applications besides [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)] are consuming resources, try stopping running these applications or consider running them on a separate server.
+- If applications besides [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)] are consuming resources, try stopping or rescheduling these applications, or consider running them on a separate server.
 These steps will remove external memory pressure.

 ### Internal memory pressure, not coming from SQL Server: diagnostics and solutions